 If chronic obstructive bronchitis is observed in adults, the symptoms of the pathology are as follows:

-• persistent cough, worse in the morning;
+• constant cough, worse in the morning;

 • body temperature is mostly normal;